 Everything in blue has been added in the past 24 hours.

-Federal MP Josh Burns (below) attended the Attica Soup Project that I help run last Thursday morning.
+Federal MP Josh Burns (below) attended the Attica Soup Project that I help run recently.
 He spoke to visa holders at length.
 Josh is the Labour MP (ie. not in government).
 He is aligned with our views.
 He will continue to work for change.

 * Businesses are reopening and they will need staff, hopefully you!